Living in Kamloops – Lifestyle Above All Else

 Kamloops is the regional health center for the Thompson Nicola Regional district.
 Medical services in Kamloops are extensive and cover a wide range of resources and supports.
 Royal Inland Hospital (RIH) is the regional acute care and health facility for the region.
 RIH is one of two tertiary referral hospitals in the Southern Interior.
-Kamloops also has several private and specialty clinics servicing the region including the only upright MRI in Canada.
+Kamloops also has several private and specialty clinics servicing the region including one of only two upright MRIs in Canada.

 150 Physicians serve the Kamloops area (approx.)

 Airport: Kamloops Airport (YKA) is operated by YVR Airport Services Ltd. and is the main airport in the Thompson Nicola Regional District, providing air service throughout North America with connections to virtually every part of the world.